 In the filming industry, perhaps no other career is more vocal of paying tribute to mentors than that of a director.
 Most (if not all) have stated they have been in total admiration of a certain director that came before them, often rewatching their films almost to a degree of pure obsession.
 Certain names come to mind: Hitchcock, Kubrick, Welles, Kurosawa, Spielberg, Scorsese, Eastwood, Coppola, Lucas, Tarantino, and Spike Lee, to name a few.
 However, all the big named directors seem to have one person they all agree on that had influenced their career.
 That name is John Ford.
 Famously, when Orson Welles was asked the directors he admired most, he said, “John Ford, John Ford, and John Ford.”

 The winner of four Best Director awards (not including two others for short films) and the first winner of the AFI lifetime achievement awards, directors around the world are in some way, shape, and form in debt to Ford.
 He is most associated with the western.
 When we envision the old west, it is most likely seen the way Ford saw it.
 A time long ago, a relic.
-In a way, it is a way we sometimes look at the bible.
+In a way, it is how we sometimes look at the Bible.

 Though I am still in the mist of seeing as many of his films as I can (he made over a hundred, so I got a way to go), The Searchers is more than likely his most well known, and certainty the most studied.
 David Lean watched it to prepare for Lawrence of Arabia (1962), and even a popular song from Buddy Holly was inspired by one of the film’s lines.